technix/atrament-core/README.md

 #### atrament.game.clear()

 Method to call at the game end.
-Stops music, clears `scenes` and `vars` in Atrament state.
+Stops music, clears `scenes` and `vars` in Atrame state.

 #### atrament.game.reset()